2024 Empowered Artist Award Recipients

 “Drawing inspiration from Buddhist philosophy and quantum physics, I explore interconnectedness through shimmering veils crafted from hair and natural fiber materials.
 These delicate materials and their interweaving reflect both the fragility and interdependence of existence.
 In my current series, The Fabric of Energy, I create torus-shaped sculptures that visualize continuous energy movement.
 The Empowered Artist Award enables me to deepen this exploration, advancing the project beyond its early stages through dedicated focus.”

-Jayoung’s Upcoming Events
+Upcoming Events featuring Jayoung

 2024 Orange County Recipient